leemarreros/optimism-bridge/README.md

+# Monitoring Optimism Bridge

-- Write a short write-up describing how you would identify in real-time whether the Optimism bridge is working effectively or not.
+#### Write a short write-up describing how you would identify in real-time whether the Optimism bridge is working effectively or not.

 A bridge is a connection between two different blockchains that allows users to send valuable assets back and forth.